-map MAP-E/T options for this interface (MAP (Mapping of Address and Port)).
+MAP-E/T options for this interface (MAP (Mapping of Address and Port)).

+mtu <size>

-mtu <size> Sets the interface L2 Maximum Transmission Unit (MTU) size, in bytes.
+Sets the interface Layer 2 (L2) Maximum Transmission Unit (MTU) size, in bytes.
+This would reflect the capability of the link or underlying medium and applies to all traffic on the interface.